MeDA-Lab/NLA17/lab01/README.md

 # For this course
 If you use the work-station which we provide in this course, you can do the following steps to complete lab01.
+If you have the CUDA coding experience, you can try to finish lab01_ex.cpp first.
 ## Module system
 We build up a module system for using library easily.
 To load the modules, simply type: